ricardoholmes/sorting-algorithm-visualiser/README.md

 To run the software, follow these instructions:

-- **Batch File (Windows)**: If you are using Windows you can run the software through the Windows GUI, or you can go into terminal and :
+- **Batch File (Windows)**: If you are using Windows you can run the software through the Windows GUI or through terminal (CMD or Powershell, unless you've installed an alternative).

     ```bash
     ./sorting-algorithm-visualiser.bat [OPTION]